 SLO Vets Hall COVID-19 Testing

 Free COVID Testing is availible at the SLO Vets Hall from 7 am to 7 pm and closes for breaks from 11 am to 12 pm and 4 pm to 5 pm.
 Although walk-ins are available, it is suggested that you make a reservation by calling 1 (888) 634-1123 or going through the website: https://lhi.care/covidtesting

 Vets Hall Reservation Information: COVID-19 Update

-For those who have paid for a rental, partially or in full, we plan on providing refunds.
+For those who have paid for a rental that is no longer permissable, partially or in full, the County continues to provide refunds.

 We’ll continue to monitor the situation, keeping the safety of our event users as our primary focus.
 In the meantime, if you have any questions or concerns concerning your reservation, please contact the Phil D’Acri, Real Property Manager, via email at [email protected] .

 Real Property Services (RPS) owns and manages the San Luis Obispo Veterans Memorial Building, also known as the SLO Vets Hall, located on the corner of Grand Avenue and Palm Street in downtown San Luis Obispo.
 The Board of Supervisors established rules and regulations for the use of the building, which give Veterans' organizations free access and booking priority, but they also allow for rentals to businesses, non-profits, and the general public.
 Rental fees assist in the operation and maintenance of the building.